What Is the CIA Triad?

 CIA triad examples

 Information security professionals often need to consider confidentiality, integrity, and availability in their organizations.
-These examples help you think through the three components of the CIA triad to make your system more robust.
+These examples can help you think through the three pillars of the CIA triad to make your system more robust.

 Examples of confidentiality

 An organization’s data should only be available to those who need it.
-Access to data such as human resources files, medical records, and school transcripts should be limited.
+Appropriate confidentiality policies help to limit access to data such as human resources files, medical records, and school transcripts.

-To prevent security breaches, confidentiality policies must be followed so access is limited only to authorized users.
-Data can be classified, labelled, or encrypted to allow restrictions.
-The IT team can implement multi-factor authentication systems.
+To prevent security breaches, follow confidentiality policies to ensure only authorized users are granted access.
+You can classify, label, or encrypt data to allow restrictions, and the IT team can also implement multi-factor authentication systems.
 Employees can receive onboarding training to recognize potential security mistakes and how to avoid them.

 Examples of integrity